rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/0-1-sets-definitions.md

 * `css(A) := (A \ B)`

-Set C is the **symmetric difference** between sets A and B, if it contains all the elements that are elements of only one set.
+Set C is the **symmetric difference** between sets A and B, if it contains all the elements that are elements of one set only.

 * `(A ^ B), (A xor B) := (A + B) \ (A & B)`
 * alt - `(A xor B) := (A \ B) + (B \ A)`